soltislab/transcriptome_microsats/Tutorial/README.md

-## Tutorial for evaluating if loci are in translated regions
+## Tutorial for evaluating if loci are in translated regions using Glycine

 This tutorial will walk the user through generating a list of PALs (potentially amplifiable loci) for genomic (as opposed to transcriptomic) microsatellites, running